Varier Move and NEAT Certification

 Consistent movement throughout the day, however small or inconsequential it might seem, can add up to big health benefits.
-It was this simple idea that inspired Dr. James Levine of Mayo Clinic to coin the term NEAT™ or Non-Exercise Activity Thermogenesis.
+Similarly, it was this simple idea that inspired Dr. James Levine of Mayo Clinic to coin the term NEAT™ or Non-Exercise Activity Thermogenesis.

-NEAT™ describes the body’s energy expended when not at the gym, not out biking or running, and not scaling Mt.
+For example, NEAT™ describes the body’s energy expended when not at the gym, not out biking or running, and not scaling Mt.
 Everest.
 In other words, NEAT™ is a measure of the effect of the activity that comprises the majority of a person’s typical day.
-The higher someone’s NEAT™, the more calories they’re burning.
+Moreover, the higher someone’s NEAT™, the more calories they’re burning.
 Over time, high NEAT™ behaviors and choices can add up to real improvements in cardiovascular health, help with weight loss, and improve overall health.

-It doesn’t take much to increase your individual NEAT™ or the NEAT™ of large groups of individuals.
-An ambling 7-minute walk after lunch, choosing to stand at your desk for part of your workday, walking to the SECOND closest bathroom, far parking, or (as shown by a recent study) using a Varier Move are all easy ways to increase NEAT™.
-Put these small, simple changes in action every day, and you have a compelling health plan for the non-exercise part of your day.
-Do this every day, week, and year, and you can reap significant health benefits over time.
+As an example, an ambling 7-minute walk after lunch, choosing to stand at your desk for part of your workday, walking to the farthest bathroom, parking further away from your destination, or (as shown by a recent study) using a Varier Move are all easy ways to increase NEAT™.
+Additionally, putting these small, simple changes in action every day, and now you have a compelling health plan for the non-exercise part of your day.
+Furthermore, by doing this every day, week, and year, and you can reap significant health benefits over time.